 - Don’t try to control what you can’t control.
 You can’t control your co-parent.
 Trying to is a massive waste of energy.
 Accept that they are who they are.
 Be wise about how you actually can affect change and how you can’t.
 There are things you have to and should fight for, but other things that you will never get, and will only be a waste of time and energy.
 Let go of those things.

 - Put your energy into what you can control.
 You have an extraordinary amount of power to impact your children and their healthy development.
 Stop squandering your precious energy!
 Be present to your children!
 Put your energy into understanding them and their needs.
-Create close, connected relationship with them.
+Create close, connected relationships with them.
 Cultivate trust.
 A strong trusting relationship with your children is something that nobody can take away from you.
 It doesn’t matter what your co-parent says about you or what they do.
 If you focus on being wise about your relationship with your children, there is nothing your co-parent can do to undermine it.

 - Have confidence in yourself.
 You are a strong parent.
 Trust yourself.
 Walk tall and strong.
 You can give your children what they need no matter what your co-parents does.
 Don’t give your power away by letting your co-parent invade your headspace.